oconnor663/blake3-py/README.md

 # Soundness

-There are some fundamental questions about whether this wrapper can be sound.
-Like the Python standard library's hash implementations, in order to avoid blocking other threads during a potentially expensive call to `update()`, this wrapper releases the GIL.
+There are some fundamental questions about whether these bindings can be sound.
+Like the Python standard library's hash implementations, in order to avoid blocking other threads during a potentially expensive call to `update()`, we release the GIL.
 But that opens up the possibility that another thread might mutate, say, the `bytearray` we're hashing, while the Rust code is treating it as a `&[u8]`.
 That violates Rust's aliasing guarantees and is technically unsound.
 However, no Python hashing implementation that I'm aware of holds the GIL while it calls into native code.
-I'm in need of some expert opinions on this.
+I need to get some expert opinions on this.

 # Features